 Sean has been employed at the ACLU of Wisconsin since 2018

 “As someone that has lived experiences with the criminal justice system in this state, I feel that my path has ultimately placed me in a unique position to help others, and make progress for real reform,” Sean said.
-“I am an advocate for change and because I have endured struggles, I want my presence to be a liberating encounter for youth and all who feel they have no options.
-My favorite quote, ‘if there is no struggle, there is no progress’ [Frederick Douglass], not only exemplifies my life personally but now also in my role at the ACLU.”
+“I am an advocate for change and because I have endured struggles, I want my presence to be a liberating encounter for youth and all who feel they have no options."

 Sean is an activist who grew up in Milwaukee’s 53206 neighborhood.
 Prior to coming to the ACLU, he worked for Youth Justice Milwaukee and was a mentor to Milwaukee area youth.
 Sean has collaborated with many different organizations in Milwaukee to address the issues of this city.
 He is devoted to Restorative Justice and aspires to demonstrate integrity in living out its beliefs and values.
 His actions reflect a profound belief that each person is worthy of contributing meaningfully to themselves and the world.
 He values each person’s right to dignity and takes actions to uphold this right in service of personal and collective well-being.
-Sean knows all too well the outcome of poor decisions – and has made a vow to advocate for justice, and take action to cultivate a sense of agency within young people to demand and contribute to change - within themselves, institutions, and throughout the community.
+Sean knows all too well the outcome of poor decisions and structural oppression.
+He has made a vow to advocate for justice, and take action to cultivate a sense of agency within young people to demand and contribute to change - within themselves, institutions, and throughout the community.
 Sean is passionate about the pursuit of re-creating Wisconsin as a state centered on ensuring justice and equity for all communities.

 Photo Credit: Barbara Miner